 |||ITU Standard G.663 (04/00), “Application related aspects of optical amplifier devices and subsystems”, International Telecommunication Union (2000)|

-See also: erbium-doped fiber amplifiers, high-power fiber lasers and amplifiers, rare-earth-doped fibers, fibers, double-clad fibers, gain equalization, fiber lasers, amplifiers, ultrafast amplifiers, Raman amplifiers, distributed amplifiers, superluminescent sources, fiber simulation software
+See also: erbium-doped fiber amplifiers, high-power fiber lasers and amplifiers, rare-earth-doped fibers, fibers, double-clad fibers, gain equalization, fiber lasers, optical amplifiers, ultrafast amplifiers, Raman amplifiers, distributed amplifiers, superluminescent sources, fiber simulation software